a20351766/mchain1.2/docs/source/channel_update_tutorial.rst

 user.
 We do this by exporting four environment variables specific to the Org2 MSP.

 .. note:: Switching between organizations to sign a config transaction (or to do anything
-          else) is not reflective of a real-world Fabric operation.
+          else) is not reflective of a real-world Mchain operation.
 A single container would never be mounted with an entire network's crypto material.
 Rather, the config update would need to be securely passed out-of-band to an Org2 Admin for inspection and approval.